If you're in a location that supports merchant registration, you can offer apps in multiple currencies through the Play Console.

 On the orders page of your account, you'll see the currency the buyer paid.
 If the currency for the order doesn't match your payments profile, Google will convert the value to your currency.
 Payment for orders made in local currencies will follow your normal payment schedule.

-Google Payments Merchant Center will use the current exchange rate at the time the order is placed to convert sales processed in the buyer's currency to the currency of your Google account.
+Google uses the exchange rate at the time the order is placed to convert sales processed in the buyer's currency to the currency of your Google account.

-For orders placed in the buyer's local currency, any refund issued will be issued in the same currency as the order.
-Any changes in exchange rates will not affect the amount refunded.
-Google Payments Merchant Center will convert any refunded orders at the same exchange rate used when the order was charged.
-The full amount of the refund will be sent to your customers credit or debit card in their local currency.
-Any debits applied to your Google Payments Merchant Center account for chargebacks will also be applied using the exchange rate from the time when the order was placed.
+For orders placed in the buyer's local currency, refunds will be issued in the same currency as the order and changes in exchange rates won't affect the refund amount.
+The full amount of the refund will be sent to your customer's credit or debit card in their local currency.
+Any debits applied to your payments profile for chargebacks will use the exchange rate from when the order was placed.

 Local currency support

-When Google adds support for a new buyer currency in a country where you already distribute your app, we'll automatically generate a price for your app based on your app's default price and the current exchange rate.
-You can review your app's prices on your app's Pricing & Distribution page.
+When Google adds support for a new buyer currency in a country where you already distribute your app, we'll automatically generate a price for your app based on your app's default price, the current exchange rate, and locally relevant pricing patterns.